Honos Civicus at the Friedman School of Nutrition

 - Recognize one’s responsibility to a larger community

-Can you provide specific examples of what students did last year?
+Can you provide examples of what students have done in the past?

 - A student coordinated gardening lessons for Chinatown youth and taught nutrition and cooking classes to families and children in Dorchester.